Summer Writing Challenge: 31 days of Summer Writing Prompts + Activities

 - Make a bucket list of things you want to this summer.

-- Write about your last day at school before summer break.
+- Write about your last day at school before the summer break.

 - Write an acrostic poem using the word ‘summer’